MaxMaeder/Python-Notes/index.md

 #### List Slicing, Indexing

-#### Unpacking Lists

 ### Tuple
 Python tuples are immutable, ordered collections of items, backed by a fixed-size array.

-Example: creating and interacting with a tuple
 ```python
 my_tuple = (1, 2, 3)
 another_tuple = (1, ) # if tuple one item, needs trailing comma